-If you are a lover of all things Japanese and a bit of a foodie who likes the simple things in life and don't travel equipped with an enormous budget, then read on to find out some excellent J-based travel tips that will ensure you'll have a great time out there without having to break the bank or skimp on that all-important worldwide travel insurance.
+If you are a lover of all things Japanese and a bit of a foodie who likes the simple things in life and don't travel equipped with an enormous budget, then read on to find out some excellent J-based travel tips that will ensure you'll have a great time out there without having to break the bank.

 1. If you're looking for good, inexpensive accommodation in Tokyo, then give Shiodome's Park Hotel a try, which often offers rooms at rates as low as ¥15,000 pppn over the web.
 While the rooms can be on the pokey side for a hotel, the views make it all worth it, offering breathtaking vistas of the Tokyo skyline.

 2. A super-early-morning escapade around the Tsukiji fish market really is well worth the early rise, where visitors can find all manner and means of weird-looking seafood - and people.

 3. If you do one thing, make sure you hop on the subway to Nihonbashi station and go to Boulangerie Maison Kayser, where the pastries are truly out of this world.
 This Paris-based company is so good at making these tasty things that it’s now a success all the way over in Japan.

 4. If you walk from Yurakucho station to Shimbashi station after 5pm, you can take a pit stop at a yakitori bar which serves a wonderful array of tasty grilled chicken skewers which can be washed down by some top quality ice-cold beers.